public-accountability/littlesis-main/README.md

 9) Run the tests: ` littlesis test `

 The app is accessible at `localhost:8080` and `localhost:8081`.
-8080 to directly to puma.
+8080 goes to directly to puma.
 8081 is nginx.

 The configurations for nginx and mariadb are in the  folder _docker/config_.